-This MNES assessment has identified eight EPBC Act-listed fauna species confirmed or likely to occur within the project site.
+The MNES assessment identified eight EPBC Act-listed fauna species confirmed or likely to occur within the project site.
 These species have been identified through a desktop assessment and detailed targeted field surveys carried out over several periods from 2018 to 2023.
 The potential impacts of the proposed project on these species have been identified and assessed in accordance with the EPBC Act Matters of National Environmental Significance Significant Impact Guidelines 1.1 (DoE 2013a).
 Management measures have been proposed to avoid, mitigate, or minimise impacts to those species confirmed or likely to be present in the project site.
-Based on detailed ecological assessment, the following recommendations can be made:
+Based on detailed ecological assessment, the following conclusions can be made:

-- Provided that the management and mitigation measures detailed in Sections 7 and 8 are implemented, impacts to greater glider (endangered), grey-headed flying-fox (vulnerable), glossy black-cockatoo (vulnerable), rufous fantail (migratory), satin flycatcher (migratory), fork-tailed swift (migratory), are not likely to be significant. - After recommended management and mitigation measures have been implemented, impacts to koala (endangered) as a result of this project are likely to be significant.
-This results mainly from habitat clearing during the construction phase of the project (up to 186.03 ha of potential koala habitat, including 16.98 ha of remnant vegetation

-- and 169.05 ha within non-remnant areas).
+- Provided that the management and mitigation measures detailed in section 7 are implemented, impacts to greater glider (endangered), grey-headed flying-fox (vulnerable), glossy black-cockatoo (vulnerable), rufous fantail (migratory), satin flycatcher (migratory), fork-tailed swift (migratory), are not likely to be significant. - Provided the management and mitigation measures detailed in the project specific preliminary management plans (Preliminary Fauna Management Plan (Ecosure 2023c), Preliminary Vegetation Management Plan (Ecosure 2023b) and Preliminary Bird and Bat Management Plan (Ecosure 2023d)) are implemented, the proposed Tarong West Wind Farm project will comply with the Performance Outcomes of State Code 23 - Wind Farm Development relevant to this assessment. - After recommended management and mitigation measures have been implemented, impacts to koala (endangered) as a result of this project are likely to be significant.
+This results mainly from habitat clearing during the construction phase of the project (up to 186.03 ha of potential koala habitat, including 16.98 ha of remnant vegetation and 169.05 ha within non-remnant areas).
 Environmental management of land-based offsets is being considered at an early stage to offset the residual impact to koala.
 RES Australia Pty Ltd has purchased a property contiguous with the project site to be dedicated for use as land-based environmental offsets.
 The management of this offset will be subject to a future management plan required under a future Approval. - After recommended management and mitigation measures have been implemented, impacts to white-throated needletail (vulnerable and migratory) as a result of this project are likely to be significant.
 Though some potential roosting habitat may be cleared (up to 16.98 ha of remnant vegetation), the species is almost exclusively aerial and rarely roosts in Australia.
-The likelihood of a significant impact to whitethroated needletail results primarily from potential operational impacts (strike with WTGs).
+The likelihood of a significant impact to white-throated needletail results primarily from potential operational impacts (strike with WTGs).
 Measures to minimise the residual impact to white-throated needletail include: - ongoing monitoring of bird use and collision risk within the project site, and development of an adaptive management plan in a future approved BBMP.